cinnData/MLearning/Examples/[MLE-11] Example - Airline passenger satisfaction.md

 ## Introduction

-The data for this example, published by MysaR Ahmad Bhat, provide details of customers who have already flown with an **airline company**.
+The data for this example, published by Mysar Ahmad Bhat, provide details of customers who have already flown with an **airline company**.
 The feedback of the customers on various context and their flight data has been consolidated.

 The main objective of this data could be to predict whether a future customer would be satisfied with their service given the values of the other parameters.
 A second objective could to explore which aspects of the services offered have to be emphasized to generate more satisfied customers.